 OGORI Tile Leveling System 1/8 inch Kit

 OGORI is very competitive in terms of pricing.
-You don’t need to buy extra crimping wrenches like other systems.
-You can simply use your hands and wedges to complete the leveling process.
+You don’t need to buy any additional tools like crimping wrenches like other systems because of the unique flat tile clips it comes with.
+You can simply use your hands and the included wedge system to complete the leveling process.
+These are great for large format tiles.

 However, OGORI can be only used on tiles that have the same thickness, whereas some of the other leveling systems allow you to level tiles with different thickness if needed.
 So if you are installing the tiles with the same thickness and are more cost conscious, OGORI is a good choice.